Don’t Toss These 50 Things—Repurpose Them Instead!

 Cut your cheap downspouts into short sections, about six inches long, then stack and bind these sections so you have several rows of openings.
 You can store these downspout storage slots in a work bag for quick access, or mount them on a table.
 It’s a great DIY project for hobbyists with supplies that are tough to store and organize.

-These organization tips from Marie Kondo will change your life in minutes.
+These organization tips from Marie Kondo will change your life.

 Those plastic milk jugs can be cut and used as planters.
 Try hanging them from a fence with wire coat hangers, as shown here.